logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 ## Step 6: Create a Hopsworks cluster with EKS and ECR support

 In Hopsworks.ai, select *Create cluster*.
-Choose the region of your EKS cluster, then click Next:
+Choose the region of your EKS cluster and fill in the name of your S3 bucket, then click Next:

 <p align="center">
   <figure>